 The capital city and region of Belgium, Brussels is densely populated.
 With over 1.2 million people, it is still only the 12th largest city in Europe.
 It traces its roots back to Stone Age settlements and activity through Roman and Frankish rule.
 Its idyllic location on the banks of the River Senne eventually prompted a permanent chapel in 580, and official founding and recognition in 979.

-Due to its central position in Belgium, many people arriving to the country will pass through Brussels.
+Due to its central position in Belgium, many people arriving in the country will pass through Brussels.
 The nation’s two main airports are both located within 50 kilometers of the city center; three principal train stations make connections to everywhere in Belgium and Europe.
-Highway networks connect to Gent, Antwerp, Leuven and Walloon-Brabant; further to London, Paris, Germany and the rest of the Benelux region.

 Ultimately, the temperate weather makes walking the streets of Brussels a year-round option.
 It remains one of the greenest capitals in Europe, though only 10% of the city center consists of parks and natural areas.
 Green-space grows exponentially as you venture from the business and international districts, to vast fields and woods dotting the outskirts.

 Given the central and international nature of the city, Brussels will likely be able to provide you with your culinary craving.
-First and foremost, Belgian specialities are found on every block: waffles, chocolate, french fries and beer.
+First and foremost, Belgian specialties are found on every block: waffles, chocolate, french fries, and beer.
 From the airport to the city center, these icons of Brussels are readily available from vendors and connoisseurs alike.

 Brussels boasts diverse and integrated building styles throughout the city.
 Alongside, there are a few iconic figures of both Belgian and Brussels culture.
 The Grand Place is an ancient fixture of the great city, with a square surrounded by medieval buildings only accessible by foot through narrow alleyways.